-Actual or threatened acts of violence, including terrorist attacks, could occur in the localities in which we conduct business.
+Actual or threatened acts of violence, including terrorist attacks and increased crime rates, resulting in more safety and security incidents, could occur in the localities in which we conduct business.
 As a result, some residents in our markets may choose to relocate to other markets.
 This could result in an overall decrease in the demand for such markets generally, which could increase vacancies or impact rental rates in our properties.
-In addition, future acts of violence or terrorist attacks could directly or indirectly damage our properties, both physically and financially, or cause losses that materially exceed our insurance coverage.
+In addition, future acts of violence or terrorist attacks could directly damage our properties, both physically and financially, or cause losses that materially exceed our insurance coverage.
 As a result of the foregoing, our ability to generate revenues and the value of our properties could decline materially which would negatively affect our results of operations.